 New Frontiers Research Laboratories

-The New Frontiers Research Laboratories were established in May 2003 to strongly promote advanced basic research focusing on biotechnology and nanotechnology.
-The laboratories are conducting research in areas such as bio-production (biomass conversion processes), innovative cancer immunotherapeutics, bio-devices (DNA chips, multiplex protein chips) and nanomaterials.
+The New Frontiers Research Laboratories was established in May 2003 to strongly promote advanced basic research focusing on biotechnology and nanotechnology.
+The laboratories is conducting research in areas such as bio-production (biomass conversion processes), innovative cancer immunotherapeutics, bio-devices (DNA chips, multiplex protein chips) and nanomaterials.

 - Leading research to create new values